Search for charge nonconservation and Pauli exclusion principle violation with the Majorana Demonstrator: Methods

-The \MJD\ detectors are operated in vacuum cryostat within a graded shield made from ultra-low background electroformed Cu and other shielding materials sourced to meet the stringent material purity requirements~\cite{Abgrall:2016cct}.
-A calibration system~\cite{Cal} introduces a $^{228}$Th line source through a track that penetrates the shield and surrounds each cryostat in a helical shape.
-When fully deployed, the line source exposes all of the detectors in the array for energy calibration and stability determination.
-During normal operations, a source is deployed weekly for roughly an hour to perform routine energy calibrations, and again every few months for a 17-hr period to collect enough counts to tune analysis parameters (less than 3\% of statistical uncertainty in the DEP).
-The primary operation of \MJD\ began in June 2015 and concluded in March 2021 while the calibration data used in this analysis spans September 2015 - November 2019.
+The \DEM\ was located at the 4,850-ft underground level of the Sanford Underground Research Facility~(SURF) in Lead, South Dakota, consisting of two separate ultra-low background modules of p-type point contact HPGe detectors with a total mass of 44.1~kg, of which 29.7~kg were enriched to 88\% in $^{76}$Ge~\cite{abgrall2014majorana}.
+The detectors were operated in a vacuum cryostat within a graded shield made from ultra-low background electroformed Cu and other shielding materials sourced to meet stringent material purity requirements~\cite{abgrall2016radioassay}.

-The advantage of the \MJD\ over the previous best limit for PEP violation originating from pair-produced fermions~\cite{Elliot2011} stems from its greater source of exposure, which translates to 20\% more counts.
-This increase in counts comes from both the longer source run time and the larger mass of germanium (about 20 times higher) which compensates for the smaller detection efficiency.
+The \DEM\ calibration system accomodates a $^{228}$Th line source through a track penetrating the shield and surrounding each cryostat in a helical shape~\cite{mjdCalibration2017}.
+When deployed, the line source exposed all detectors in the array for energy calibration and stability determination.
+During normal operations, sources were deployed weekly for 60-90 min to perform routine energy calibrations, while longer runs (12-24 h) were taken to refine energy and other pulse shape analysis parameters.